Franklin-Muhuni/PNW-Automated-Dashboard/README.md

 # Next Steps
 The project's basic foundation is complete but several points of improvement or advancement include:
 - Modify the script to load all the data extracted from the API.
+- Include more endpoints to increase accuracy of any future filtering.
 - Deploy the database to the cloud.
 - Write exploratory queries and begin analysis.